 In the end, this TATO model will be able to answer some of the doubts that business owners have about the quality produced by the Course and Training Institute.
-This TATO model will also be able to become an ideal measuring tool for the skills of nonformal graduates.
+This TATO model will also be able to become an ideal measuring tool for the skills of non-formal graduates.
 The concept of "what can I do" is the answer to the concept of TATO.
-This TATO model will also provide assurance to all competent stakeholders that the competency certification holder issued by the Competency Certification Institute is an individual with superior competence in their respective fields who will contribute to community development by becoming employees or entrepreneurs.
-With accurate competency test results, the world of work will trust the quality and competence produced by course and training institutions or other non-formal institutions.
-With higher confidence, marginalized people who cannot continue to the tertiary level will have the opportunity to work in the formal sector.